The Barr Brothers: History

-Originally from Providence, RI, Brad and Andrew Barr moved to Montreal from Boston, MA in 2005, after a decade of touring and recording as two-thirds of the trio The Slip.
-That group was noted for its approach to long-form, live Improvisation and was equally considered part of the Jam band and Experimental music scenes.
+Originally raised and located in Providence, Rhode Island, Brad and Andrew Barr moved to Montreal, Quebec from Boston, Massachusetts in 2005, after a decade of touring and recording as two-thirds of the trio The Slip; The group notable for its approach to long-form, live improvisation, and equally considered part of the jam band and experimental music scenes.

-Soon after moving to Montreal, Brad heard the sounds of a harp through the bedroom wall of his new apartment.
-He went next door to introduce himself to Sarah Pagé, who was performing both in classical contexts and developing music with the songwriter Lhasa de Sela.
-Andrew also began performing with Lhasa.
-Soon the trio of Andrew, Brad and Sarah began performing Brad's songs under the Barr Brothers name, building upon them with Malian rhythms, Slide guitar, homemade percussion instruments, and influences from Delta blues, modern classical and Appalachian musical traditions.
+Soon after moving to Montreal and into his new apartment in 2005, singer-songwriter and guitarist Brad Barr heard the sounds of a harp being played next door, and after building the courage, he went next door to introduce himself to his neighbor at the time, Sarah Pagé.
+Pagé at the time had been performing both in classical contexts, and working to developing music with singer-songwriter Lhasa de Sela.
+Andrew Barr soon began performing with Lhasa in 2009, as well.
+Soon enough the trio of Andrew Barr, Brad Barr, and Sarah Pagé began performing songs written by Brad, and Andrew, songs under The Barr Brothers name.
+Building upon the songs with Malian rhythms, Slide guitar, homemade percussion instruments, and influences from Delta blues, modern classical, and Appalachian musical traditions.

-The Barr Brothers' recordings have been nominated three times for Juno Awards: in 2013, 2015 and 2018 for Adult Alternative Album of the Year.
-Their debut album The Barr Brothers was released in 2011 and focused on acoustic and electrified songs rooted in Appalachian folk.
-Their second album Sleeping Operator (2014) further explored the connections between the Delta blues and its West and North African ancestry.
-Leftover songs from the Sleeping Operator sessions were released as a five-track collection Alta Falls (2015).
-The songs on the EP were partially recorded in Iceland by Valgeir Sigurösson (Björk, Sigur Rós and Nico Muhly).
-Their third album Queens of the Breakers was released in autumn 2017.
-Also in 2017, Secret City released a split album called Live, which is The Barr Brothers Live At Festival International De Jazz De Montréal 2015, and Patrick Watson Live At Église Saint-Jean-Baptiste 2013.
+The Barr Brothers' recordings have been nominated three times for Juno Awards: in 2013, 2015 and 2018, for Adult Alternative Album of the Year.
+Their debut, studio album The Barr Brothers was released on September 27, 2011 and focused on acoustic and electrified songs rooted in Appalachian folk and folk rock.
+Their second studio album Sleeping Operator released on October 6, 2014 further explored the connections between the Delta blues and its West/North African ancestry.
+Leftover songs from the Sleeping Operator sessions were released as a five-track collection Alta Falls, released on April 27, 2014.
+The tracks on the Alta Falls EP were partially recorded in Iceland by Valgeir Sigurösson (Björk, Sigur Rós and Nico Muhly).
+The band's third album Queens of the Breakers was released on October 17, 2017.
+In that same year, Secret City Records released a split album called Live, the first half of such titled Patrick Watson & L'Orchestre Cinéma L'Amour - Live At Église Saint-Jean-Baptiste 2013 De Montréal in 2015, with the second half of the album titled The Barr Brothers - Live At Festival International De Jazz De Montréal 2015.
+On December 4, 2023, two new outtakes from the Sleeping Operator sessions were released exclusively through The Barr Brothers' Patreon page.